jinyuan-jia/jinyuan-jia.github.io/_teaching/24Spring-SAR221.md

   - Select one of the projects designed by the instructor (see Canvas and Course Introduction Slides for details)

 ## Grading Policy
-- Labs & Assessments   40%
+- Labs & Assessments   30%
+- Homework             10%
 - Exams                30%
 - Group Project        20%
 - Quiz                 10%